Office Word MCP server

 • Check image file size and permissions

-Enable detailed logging by setting the environment variable:
+For detailed logging, set the environment variable:

 export MCP_DEBUG=1 # Linux/macOS